Amazon Keyspaces: How it works - Amazon Keyspaces (for Apache Cassandra)

 Primary key

 In Cassandra, data is stored as a key-value pair.
-To that end, every Cassandra table must have a primary key, which is the key to each row in the table.
+Every Cassandra table must have a primary key, which is the unique key to each row in the table.
 The primary key is the composite of a required partition key and optional clustering columns.
 The data that comprises the primary key must be unique across all records in a table.

 • Partition key – The partition key portion of the primary key is required and determines which partition of your cluster the data is stored in.
 The partition key can be a single column, or it can be a compound value composed of two or more columns.
 You would use a compound partition key if a single column partition key would result in a single partition or a very few partitions having most of the data and thus bearing the majority of the disk I/O operations.